 - Failed to provide helmets and other protective or safety equipment

-If you do own a Segway and got into an accident while riding the machine, you may be able to seek compensation from the manufacturer of the machine if you can prove that your Segway had a manufacturing or design defect, or the manufacturer failed to provide clear instructions on its use or warnings.
+Suppose you own a Segway and get into an accident while riding the machine.
+In that case, you may seek compensation from the machine manufacturer if you can prove that your Segway had a manufacturing or design defect or the manufacturer failed to provide clear instructions on its use or warnings.

 Why your Segway-related personal injury may be denied